blevergood/Advent-of-Code/2023/Day 1 - Trebuchet?!/README.md

 ## Part One

+### Summary

-_Summary: Get the first and last digit from every line in a text file to create a 2-digit number.
+_Get the first and last digit from every line in a text file to create a 2-digit number.
 Return the sum of the numbers from each line._

+### Problem Statement

 The newly-improved calibration document consists of lines of text; each line originally contained a specific **calibration value** that the Elves now need to recover.
 On each line, the calibration value can be found by combining the **first digit** and the **last digit** (in that order) to form a single **two-digit number**.